whatwg/html-build/ci-deploy/README.md

 # HTML Standard CI Deploy

-This directory contains files used specifically for deploying the HTML Standard on Travis CI.
+This directory contains files used specifically for deploying the HTML Standard in CI.
 They are not generally relevant to local builds.

 The setup is assumed to be a directory containing: